Congenital portosystemic shunt

 - anechoic tubular or cystic structures communicating between portal venous branches and hepatic venous branches

 - increased intrahepatic peribiliary echogenicity

 - elevated portosystemic shunt ratio

 Natural history is dependent on the portovenous shunt ratio, patient age, type of variant and associated congenital abnormalities.
 It is worth noting the following 1:

-- children are more resistant to encephalopathy with higher shunt ratios
+- children are more resistant to hepatic encephalopathy with higher shunt ratios

 - shunts often close in the first 2 years of life